Enjoy Beautiful Fall Days in Houston's Hermann Park

 In 1914, Board of Parks Commissioner George Hermann donated 285 acres to the City of Houston to create Hermann Park.
 Shortly after, Mayor Ben Campbell helped add to the growing green space with the purchase of 122 acres.
 After a century of transforming the area, conserving green space, and maintaining one of Houston’s most notable recreation spaces, Hermann Park will celebrate its centennial birthday with the completion of the Grand Gateway project, along with year-round special events, including a kite festival, bike ride, art installation, and the grand opening of the McGovern Centennial Gardens in October 2014.

 If you can’t make it out to enjoy the autumn weekends, plan your vacation after the New Year to enjoy the latest additions and dive into the verve of Houston from its most popular park.
-With over six million visitors annually, there is no question that it will leave you anxious to come back.
+With over six million visitors annually, there is no question that it will leave you anxious to come back and visit other top Houston attractions as well..
 And in true Texas form, the more, the merrier.
 For more information on activities at Hermann Park, visit HermannPark.org.

 Enter One of Our Giveaways